A Travel Bucket List Item!

 Weston then thoroughly “sealed” each of us around the neck and wrists to further tighten the drysuit’s opening points.
 It is very important to be dressed and “sealed” correctly to prevent water leak which is the key to keep you warm and mostly dry under the drysuit.
 However, do expect your hands and part of your face to be submerged in cold water.
 Didn’t feel too cold for me because my body was warm.
 But couple of people in our group did seem to be bothered by the cold hands.

 As we stepped off the drop-in platform, this amazing blue abyss appeared in front of our eyes.
-Hard to describe the view and the sensation with words.
+Hard to describe the view and the sensation in words.
 You must experience it for yourself.
+Our guide told us people with fear for height may panic as they just look below them.
+Staying calm is highly adviced when stepping off the platform.

 We were in the water for around 40 minutes exploring and swimming.
 For the most part, we drifted with the current toward the lake.
 Not much effort needed.
 When we took a turn to swim toward the end point, we had to swim a little against the current.
 As we navigate among the rocks, the fissure changed from deep to narrow to deep.
 We could probably see 300 feet in depth or distance.
 The water is very clean so it is safe to drink whatever is caught in the breathing tubes.
 Even though there is no fish to watch, Weston put on a beautiful show with his graceful swimming style among rock into the deep blue.
 He wore weights and dove underneath to take photos for us and even blow bubbles to create more interesting perspectives.